cloner174/Refractive-Index/README.md

 ## Mistakes and Corrections

 To err is human, and nobody likes a perfect person!
 If you come across any mistakes or if you have questions, feel free to raise an issue or submit a pull request.
-Your contributions to improving the content are highly appreciated.